-At the Fall River Deaconess Home, positive interventions, and academic supports provide the predictability, structure, and consistency is necessary for success in the classroom.
-Educational programming at the Fall River Deaconess Home follows Common Core Standards and Massachusetts Department of Elementary and Secondary Education curriculum frameworks.
-The Deaconess Home uses both formal and informal assessments to track competency in the areas of math, writing, and reading.
-The teaching team collects data and reports on student progress and maintains regular contact with each student’s home district, including attendance in all program progress reviews, IEP and discharge planning meetings and in order to ensure consistency, communication and continued academic success for the student in the program and into their next chapter.
-Students have an educational plan that identifies their individual strengths, as well as areas of opportunity in order to achieve short and long-term academic success.
+Educational programming at the Fall River Deaconess Home follows the Massachusetts Department of Elementary and Secondary Education curriculum frameworks.
+The teaching team collects data, reports on student progress and maintains regular contact with each student’s home district, educational advocate(s) and treatment team.
+Students have an educational plan that identifies their individual strengths, as well as areas of opportunity to achieve short and long-term academic success.
 The Deaconess Home provides remote learning support and technology-based services where appropriate.